wireapp/wire-server/src/understand/federation/architecture.rst

 After an incoming connection is authenticated, a second step is required to ensure that the sending backend is authorized to connect to the receiving backend.
-To make that decision, it first needs to be established which domain corresponds to the infra domain the sending backend authenticated as.
+As the backend authenticates using its infra domain, but the allow list contains backend domains (which is not necessarily the same) the sending backend also needs to provide its backend domain.

 To make this possible, requests to remote backends are required to contain a `Wire-Domain` header, which contains the remote backend's domain.

+While the receiving backend has authenticated the sending backend as the infra domain, it is not clear that the sending backend is indeed authorized by the owner of the backend domain to host the Wire backend of that particular domain.

-The receiving backend then follows the process described in :ref:`discovery` to ensure that the infra domain matches the domain of the sending backend.
-If this is not the case, it should reply with a :ref:`discovery error <discovery error>`.
+To perform this extra authorization step, the receiving backend follows the process described in :ref:`discovery` and compares the discovered infra domain for the backend domain indicated in the `Wire-Domain` header with the one the sending backend authenticated as.
+If there is a mismatch, the receiving backend replies with a :ref:`discovery error <discovery error>`.

-If this is the case, the receiving backend checks if the domain of the sending backend is in the :ref:`allow-list` and reply with an :ref:`authorization error <authorization error>` if it is not.
+Finally, the receiving backend checks if the domain of the sending backend is in the :ref:`allow-list` and replies with an :ref:`authorization error
+<authorization error>` if it is not.

 .. _allow-list: